-- The UIL does allow "pep" bands (up to 30 members) to play at baseball games during pre-game, during time outs and in between innings, and post-game.
+- The UIL does allow "pep" bands to play at baseball games during pre-game, time-outs, in between innings, and post-game.
 Musical instruments may not be used as noisemakers during the contest.
 The "pep" band shall not be located behind or near the opposition's dugout. - If a "pep" band does perform the following guidelines should be followed to ensure a full appreciation of the group's performance.
 Band directors are reminded that as a courtesy to the teams and cheerleaders of both schools, performances by the band should be limited to appropriate times. - Guidelines listed below indicate appropriate playing times for the band: - The band may play before the game begins.
-The director should coordinate the schedule so that the host school may introduce team members. - The band may play during time outs and in between innings of the contest. - The band may play at the end of the contest if desired.
+The director should coordinate the schedule so that the host school may introduce team members. - The band may play during time outs and in between sets of the contest. - o The band may play at the end of the contest if desired.